Thirty years of development taught me a lot about software but it also wised me up to deception, resentment, sabotage.

 I've conducted 200, perhaps 300 job interviews since 1994.
 But this character, the Sultan, was the first to specifically request a woman hire.
 I asked why and he shrugged.
 The Sultan was new to software and startups so I explained that reduces our candidates by 85%, and almost guarantees we won't hire the best candidate.

-But he insisted so we hired a 22-year-old woman with three years of limited experience.
+But he insisted so we hired a 22-year-old woman with 3 years of experience.

-Later that year, Mr. Harem and Web Boy broke into my Gmail account several times.
-You know IP addresses are recorded by Google, right, boys?.
-They almost certainly restored a backup I'd left and until today, only me, Mr. Harem and Web Boy knew.
-Luckily (or perhaps shrewdly), I moved all my important info out of Gmail in 2014, I use it only for job interviews and cam girls these days so at least they got some hot porn for free.
+Luckily (or perhaps shrewdly), I moved all my important info out of Gmail in 2014, I use it only for job interviews and cam girls now so at least they got some hot porn.

-I signed up to write software, not to manage someone's harem in a company running out of money.
-What's most amazing about the past thirty years is how often I'm dealing with some other kookiness besides software.
+I signed up to write software.
+What's amazing about the past thirty years is how often I'm dealing with NONSENSE like this instead of software.